rwb/ccjs710-fall2024/README.md

 * Here is a scale you could use to interpret this statistic: [0,0.3] = weak association; [0.3,0.7] = moderate association; [0.7,1.0] = strong association; and the same scale can be applied to the negative numbers.
 While these cutoff points are arbitrary, they can be useful for thinking about the strength of the relationship.
 * Since the range of Q is -1 to 1 we know it can't have a normal distribution.

-* Let's see what the sampling distribution looks like:
+#### 24. Sampling distribution of Yule's Q

+* If we draw repeated samples from a population with a particular Q value, what will the distribution of Q's in the samples look like?

 ```R
 ya <- c(rep(0,82),rep(1,10))